Highline College

 Each participant is responsible for their own safety and the proper operation of their diving and photographic equipment.
 Highline College MaST Center Aquarium and its partners are exempt from all liability or responsibility whatsoever for all personal injury, property damage, or wrongful death, however caused, including but not limited to property liability or the negligence of the released parties whether passive or active.
 Each participant must use their own judgment regarding diving safety.

 Color touchup, cropping, spot removal and minimal cloning are allowed.
-Excessive photoshopping or merging multiple images is not allowed (except for any triptych submission, you will need to use photoshop to lay 3 images side by side.
-You should adhere to the standard rules for each individual image within the triptych).
+Excessive photoshopping or merging multiple images is not allowed.
 You may be asked to show originals.

 Exhibition organizers, jurors, their spouses and their families are not eligible to submit photos for the year that they participate.